Horsemanship

 Some of My tools are a halter, horsemanship flag (to help a horse move with life, and also not be bothered by things that sound strange, and move funny).
 A lot can be done in a good quality snaffle bit in the beginning, and move onto a one handed western bit to Rope if needed.
 If not, that is OK too.
 I like the "Mecate" set up, and I would love to show you why everything on it has a meaning.
 But, if you like the split rein approach, that works fine too.

-I do Not care for Tiedowns, and any other crutch, or gimmick that has been marketed as "helping the horse", when it actually hurts them, and stifles any communication.
+I do not care for Tiedowns, and any other crutch, or gimmick that has been marketed as "helping the horse", when it actually hurts them, and stifles any communication.
 I used them for years, and then I finally went with a different approach.
 Some believe using tiedowns is necessary for balance during fast athletic maneuvers, but I've found other approaches to be more effective.
 If this were true horses running in the pasture loose would be falling down, all out of balance everywhere!
 Actually the one out of balance is the rider, and uses the reins to keep from falling on their heads!

 I like to think of myself way beyond just a "roper".
 I am a man, that as a boy just simply loved horses.
 I had to get around them as much as possible.
 If your journey does not take you near a rope and or cattle, that is ok too.
 I am a trail rider on the roads and pastures, until I get to the cattle for whatever the task is at hand.
 My experience with Western, and English has taught me that it doesn't matter what kind of hat/helmet you put on your head, or what kind of saddle (as long as it is a good quality that FITS the Horse and the rider) It is all about the Universal Language of "Horsemanship!"